YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/ref.md

 ### Passing an argument by reference
 When used in a method's parameter list, the `ref` keyword indicates that an argument is passed by reference, not by value.

+`ref` is used to state that the parameter passed **may be modified by the method**.

 To use a `ref` parameter, both the method definition and the calling method must explicitly use the `ref` keyword

+if we use `ref` to pass the variable by reference, the variable is not copied into the method.
+Instead, the method follows the reference to access the original variable.
+Hence any change the called method makes to the value of the variable will be made to the original variable.

 Eg:
 ```cs